Kangattia/Deutsche-/README.md

 ..# Deutsche-
 i realised i still got much work to improve my work. you can contribute here with something.
-German is difficult. working on getting it more perfect . stil has alot to add here. work health
+German is difficult. working on getting it more perfect . stil has alot to add here. work hard